-MP3 exists to see Black male student athletes thrive in college and beyond.
+MP3 exists to see Black male student athletes thrive in and out of sport.

 Paul C. Harris, Ph.D